SmingHub/Sming/docs/source/information/rboot-ota.rst

 To conserve program memory, you might prefer a protocol already employed by your application.

-On the backend side, there is :cpp:class:`OtaUpgradeStream` from the :component:`OtaUpgrade` component, which supports multiple ROM images in one upgrade file, as well as state-of-the-art security features like a digital signatures and encryption.
+On the backend side, there is :cpp:type:`OtaUpgradeStream` from the :library:`OtaUpgrade` library, which supports multiple ROM images in one upgrade file, as well as state-of-the-art security features like a digital signatures and encryption.
 Check out the :sample:`HttpServer_FirmwareUpload` example, which demonstrates a browser-based firmware upgrade mechanism similar to what is found in many consumer